Antique Java Majapahit Style Seated Yellow Jambhala Statue God of Wealth - 20cm/8"

 His servants are either yaksas or bhaisajya-yaksas.
 According to the commentary on Lotus Sutra, this heavenly king is extremely knowledgeable as his perpetual protection of the Buddhas has enabled him to receive many teachings.
 Here Yellow Jambhala sits in the vajra position with his right leg is panhandle, resting on a lotus flower and his left leg is kinked.
 He has one face and two arms.

-His right hand holds gems wrapped in a lotus leaf.
+His left hand holds gems wrapped in a lotus leaf.
 HIs right hand holds a Kalasha.
 The Kalasha is considered a symbol of abundance and "source of life" in the Vedas.
 It is referred to as "overflowing full vase" in the Vedas.
 The Kalasha is believed to contain amrita, the elixir of life, and thus is viewed as a symbol of abundance, wisdom, and immortality.

 He is seated on a square pedestal, his right foot set upon a lotus blossom.
 This represents purity, compassion and the giving of great joy to all.